 When a Promotional CD Does Not Make Sense

+Now that you know how certificate of deposit promotions work, consider whether it’s really the right move for you.
 A promotional CD does not make sense if you may need the funds before the maturity date of the CD.
-The bank or credit union will charge a fee if you withdraw your funds early.
+The bank or credit union will likely charge a fee if you withdraw your funds early.
 In some cases, you might want to consider a no-penalty certificate of deposit.

 The main advantages of promotional CDs are that they are safe and predictable.

-• Promotional CDs, like regular CDs, are a safe investment with a guaranteed rate of return.
+• Promotional CDs, like regular CDs, are likely a safe investment with a guaranteed rate of return.

 • The promotional rate is generally only offered for shorter maturity terms, and the rollover option is often to a standard CD at a lower rate (not the promotional rate).